khast3x/flaskbomb/README.md

 ![b191ba7c6456d71b25cb65bbdfd20303.png](https://anonimag.es/i/b191ba7c6456d71b25cb65bbdfd20303.png)

 #### Abstract
-Using the original zip bomb concept, we can send a gziped web-page (standard compressed web-page) to the client.
+* Using the [famous zip bomb concept](https://www.youtube.com/watch?v=jnDk8BcqoR0) *(Silicon Valley S3E07)*, we can send a gziped web-page (standard compressed web-page) to the client.
-The browser will unzip the small compressed page into a very big file, potentially crashing it.
+* The browser will unzip the small compressed page into a very big file, potentially crashing it.
-This aims to disrupt or crash bots that scan websites to find vulnerabilities.
+* This aims to disrupt or crash bots that scan websites to find vulnerabilities.

 #### TL;DR